 For items that have warranties of five years or less, American Express will add a supplementary warranty of up to an additional year when you make the purchase with either of these cards.
 You’ll also enjoy purchase protection, which provides you with accidental damage and theft coverage for 90 days.

-Shopping promotions are subject to change, but right now (and into the foreseeable future) the Business Platinum offers up to $400 in statement credits annually for U.S. purchases with Dell Technologies (get up to $200 in statement credits between January and June and up to $200 in statement credits between July and December for U.S. purchases with Dell Technologies on your Business Platinum Card when enrolled), while the Gold card does not.
+Shopping promotions are subject to change, but right now (and into the foreseeable future) the Business Platinum offers up to $400 in statement credits annually for U.S. purchases with Dell Technologies (get up to $200 in statement credits between January and June and up to $200 in statement credits between July and December for U.S. purchases when enrolled), while the Gold card does not.

 Both the Gold and Platinum cards offer the American Express Business App, and with it, you can easily manage your expenses as well as connect to QuickBooks software.
 If you have employees, you can make them authorized users as well as assign an account manager to handle the account’s activity, such as making payments and reviewing statements.

-Although the Business Gold and Business Platinum are cards that require payment in full by the due date, you can also take advantage of the “pay over time” feature which enables to pay eligible purchases in full each month-or pay over time with interest (Terms Apply).
-The balances you satisfy by the due date won’t be subject to added interest, but if you choose to revolve debts for eligible purchases, interest will be added.
+Although the Business Gold and Business Platinum are cards that require payment in full by the due date, you can also take advantage of the “Pay Over Time” feature which enables to pay eligible purchases in full each month—or pay over time with interest (terms apply).
+The balances you pay by the due date won’t be subject to added interest, but if you choose to revolve debts for eligible purchases, interest will be added.
 Both cards have variable APRs of 14.24 percent to 22.24 percent on revolving balances.
 The rate you receive depends on your creditworthiness and other factors at the time of application.

 How to decide between Amex Business Gold and Amex Business Platinum